 The earnings rate declared by the Board for the Scheme for the year ended 31 March 2018 was 4.0%.
-The Board also declared a distribution from reserves of 0.36%.
-In line with the Board's crediting and reserving policy, the difference between the investment return of 5.43% and the earnings rate of 4.0% plus the distribution of 0.36% has been credited to the reserves of the Scheme.
-The reserves are now 2.5% of contributors' total credits (2017: 1.8%).
+In line with the Board's crediting and reserving policy, the difference between the investment return and the earnings rate of 4.0% has been drawn from the reserves of the Scheme.
+The reserves are negative at (0.6)% of contributors' total credits (2017: 1.0%).